-The most popular men’s shoe is the dress shoe.
+The most standard men’s shoe is the dress shoe.
 The dress shoe is designed and intended to be worn for smart-casual, business-formal, formal, and special events.
 But as the times and trends change, classic men’s dress shoes have found their way into everyday outfit combinations and styles.

 What are dress shoes?

-No matter the style, all shoes have similar parts: The upper part consisting of a vamp, the front part of the shoe, and the quarters that cover the back side of the foot.
+No matter the style, all shoes have similar parts: The upper part consisting of a vamp, the front part of the shoe and the quarters that cover the back side of the foot.
 The bottom part is called the sole and may consist of one or several layers of leather, natural rubber, or some artificial material.

 Dress shoes definition